flow-state-coop/docs/docs/platform/flow-councils/001-launch.md

 ---
 slug: /flow-councils/launch
-description: How to configure and deploy Flow Councils.
+description: How to configure and deploy Flow Councils
 ---

 # Launch
 Flow Councils are available for deployment on Arbitrum One, Base, Celo, and OP Mainnet networks.

 Each Flow Council is configured to distribute a single [Superfluid Super Token](https://docs.superfluid.org/docs/concepts/overview/super-tokens).
 Flow State natively supports many popular Super Tokens, but allows also allows deployers to set any [valid Super Token contract address](https://explorer.superfluid.org/arbitrum-one/supertokens) as the distribution currency.
 Once deployed, this token selection cannot be changed.